choojun/choojun.github.io/wsl_hadoop_hive.md

     </property>
 ~~~

-5. To allow Hive to connect to Derby through JDBC, add the following lines to the core-site.xml file located at /home/hduser/hadoop3/etc/hadoop/core-site.xml of your Hadoop installation.
+5. To allow Hive to connect to Derby through JDBC, add the following lines to the file /home/hduser/hadoop3/etc/hadoop/core-site.xml of your Hadoop installation.
 Then restart your hadoop, i.e. DFS and YARN services.
 Note that your hive SHOULD NOT running at this step
  ~~~xml
     <configuration>
       <property>